lambdaclass/merkle_patricia_tree/README.md

 ## Profiling

+Dependencies: valgrind, gnuplot, make

-Having valgrind installed, you can profile some example programs using the following command:
+You can profile some example programs and generate plots using the following command:

 ```
 make profile